 We hope that this group of tools helped you identify some background accessibility issues in your image files, code, app, or business website.
 Continuous monitoring and running of tests in the background is the only way to ensure full compliance on every page.

-PDF accessibility is also important as web accessibility and can’t be ignored to help people with disabilities and to avoid any legal issues.
+PDF accessibility is also important as web accessibility and can’t be ignored to help people with disabilities and avoid any legal issues.
 Browse our website for details or contact us if you need services for PDF document accessibility and PDF document remediation.

 For a full website evaluation for ADA website compliance, you may run a free scan.